justanotherdevEu/hangmans_game/README.md

 The operation consists in a group of 10 words, one is chosen "randomly" (we all know computers can't generate anything randomly) and each letter superseded with a low bar.
 U have to guess the word

-U are free to edit, play,execute, redistribute, or anything u like with this code, total liberty
+U are free to edit, play, execute, redistribute, or anything u like with this code, total liberty

 Have fun